open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-The codes are drawn from the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/form-type">Form type</a> authority table in EU Vocabularies.
+The codes are drawn from the [Form type](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/form-type) authority table in EU Vocabularies.

-Look-up the code in the <a href="codelists/form-type">form type mapping table</a>, add the values of the release tag column to `tag` and set `tender.status` to the value of the tender status column.
+Look-up the code in the [form type mapping table](codelists/form-type), add the values of the release tag column to `tag` and set `tender.status` to the value of the tender status column.

 ```xml
 <cbc:NoticeTypeCode listName="competition">cn-standard</cbc:NoticeTypeCode>